Laughter, Resilience and Wellbeing

 Drawing on Ros Ben-Moshe’s rich research expertise and her experience in this emerging field, La Trobe’s Laughter, Resilience and Wellbeing short course is the first of its kind in Australia.

-Explore this evidence-based practice and gain techniques to enhance resilience, positivity and wellbeing in patient care, education and other settings.
-This 7½ hour online program is designed for people working in health and other disciplines.
+In this 7½ hour online program you will explore evidence-based practice and gain techniques to enhance resilience, positivity and wellbeing in patient care, education and other settings.
 You will also acquire practical skills to become a Laughter, Resilience and Wellbeing facilitator in your workplace.

 Over 5 x 90 minute Zoom workshops, you’ll: